Ibotta is considered by many to be the best grocery rebate app, but you’re missing out if you haven’t tried Fetch

 - Can long receipts be processed?: Yes, you can submit more than four images for a single receipt.

 - Can I submit electronic receipts?: To get credit for digital receipts, you must use the e-Receipts feature, which allows you to connect your Fetch account to an email inbox containing digital receipts and pull them into the app to get points.
-As of September 2019, this is only available for iOS devices.
+This is currently available for iOS and select Android devices.
 Learn more here.

 Fetch Rewards vs. Ibotta: Which is better?

 I’ve tried to lay out the differences between Ibotta and Fetch Rewards throughout this post, but let’s do a quick review…